Menahem Mendel Beilis: Murder of Andriy Yushchinskyi

 An antisemitic flier distributed in Kiev before the Beilis Trial.
 The caption reads "Orthodox Russian people, commemorate the name of the youth Andriy Yushchinskyi who was martyred by Zhids!
 Memory eternal to him!
 Christians, guard your children!!!
 On March 17, the passover of the Zhids [an ethnic slur for Jews] begins."

 On March 12, 1911, a 13-year-old boy named Andriy Yushchinskyi disappeared on his way to school.
 Eight days later, his mutilated body was discovered in a cave near the Zaitsev brick factory.
 Beilis was arrested on July 21, 1911, after a lamplighter testified that the boy had been kidnapped by a Jew.
 A report submitted to Tsar Nicholas II by the judiciary named Beilis as the murderer.

 Beilis spent over two years in prison awaiting trial.
 Meanwhile, an antisemitic campaign was launched in the Russian press against the Jewish community, with accusations of ritual murder.
 Among those who wrote or spoke against these false accusations were Maxim Gorky, Vladimir Korolenko, Alexander Blok, Alexander Kuprin, Vladimir Vernadsky, Mykhailo Hrushevskyi and Pavel Milyukov.

 Beilis had been in prison for over a year when a delegation led by a military officer came to his cell.
 In what might have been a ploy to get Beilis to incriminate himself or other Jews, the officer informed Beilis that he would soon be freed due to a manifesto pardoning all katorzhniks (convicts at hard labor) on the tercentenary jubilee of the reign of the Romanov dynasty.
 As related in his memoir, Beilis refused this overture:

 “That manifesto,” said I, “will be for katorzhniks, not for me.
 I need no manifesto, I need a fair trial.”

 “If you will be ordered to be released, you'll have to go.”

 “No – even if you open the doors of the prison, and threaten me with shooting, I shall not leave.
 I shall not go without a trial.”

-This is one of many incidents from Beilis's memoir that Bernard Malamud incorporated in his novel The Fixer.
+This is one of many incidents from Beilis' memoir that Bernard Malamud incorporated in his novel The Fixer.